antonfirsov/docs/2022/10-Oct/slaying-zombie-no-repro-crashes-with-infersharp/slaying-zombie-no-repro-crashes-with-infersharp.md

 It reports “*Resource dynamically allocated by constructor System.IO.FileStream(…)is not closed after the last access at…*” The problem lies in the construction of the `OwnsResources` class itself.
 The stream field gets initialized twice: once in its field initialization and again in the constructor.
 This is clear if we look at the bytecode, which is what Infer# uses to produce its analysis*:

 ![bytecode](bytecode.png)
+*You might notice that the first created object is stored into the stream field, whereas the second one is followed by an invocation of stream’s setter method.
+A naïve approach might not realize that these both have the ultimate effect of storing the object into the field.
+Infer#’s semantic analysis of stream’s setter method determines this equivalence.

 Removing one of the assignments and rerunning Infer# confirms that the issue is fixed: